352Media/flexMenu/README.md

 (boolean, defaults to 'true')
 Should we we show the menu on hover?
 If not, we'll require a click.
 If we're on a touch device - or if Modernizr is not available - we'll ignore this setting and only show the menu on click.
 The reason for this is that touch devices emulate hover events in unpredictable ways, causing some taps to do nothing.

+###popupAbsolute
+(boolean, defaults to 'true')
+If this is set to true, the poupup will be absolutely positioned.
+That way, it [isn't clipped](http://www.w3.org/TR/CSS21/visufx.html#overflow-clipping) by parent elements that have ```overflow: hidden``` and appears on top of the rest of your page.
+Feel free to set this to false if you want to do something else in your CSS.

 ###undo
 (boolean, defaults to 'false')
 If this is true, we'll move the list items back to where they were before, and remove the "View More" link.
-This is useful if you actually _do_ want list items to stack in some cases, or if you want to recalculate the menu.
+This is useful if you actually _do_ want list items to stack in some cases.
+You could also undo flexMenu and run it again if you want to manually adjust the menu.

 ##License